PromptAI/promptdialog/docs/tutorial/project_create.md

 ## Complete
-After the completion of creating the project, click the project to enter the overview interface
+After the completion of creating the project, click the project to enter the overview interface.

 ![project-main-view](/assets/images/tutorial/project/p-main-view.png)